IGARDS/igards.github.io/_pages/home.md

 permalink: /
 header:
   overlay_color: "#5e616c"
-  overlay_image: IMG_3348.JPG
+  overlay_image: 5740548741_9d7f9caa47.jpg
   cta_label:
   cta_url:
   caption:
 excerpt: 'The Institute for Graphs Analytics and Research in Data Science (IGARDS) supports the development of foundational data science research that is motivated by real world problems.
-With faculty from both Cal Poly, Davidson, and the College of Charleston, we share a three-part vision for the foundations of data science: a problem-driven focus, a strong interaction between theory and practice, and deliberate, balanced training of the data science team.'
+As faculty from Cal Poly, Davidson, and College of Charleston, we share a three-part vision for the foundations of data science: a problem-driven focus, a strong interaction between theory and practice, and deliberate, balanced training of the data science team.'
 feature_row:
   - image_path: research.png
     alt: "research"